MicroEJ/docs/VEEPortingGuide/uiFontCustom.rst

 =========

 A custom font is a class that extends the class MicroUI `Font`_.
-It is associated to a native implementation that manages, at least, the drawings of strings.
+It is associated to a native implementation that handles, at least, the drawing of strings.

 .. warning:: Calling the Graphics Engine's software algorithms to draw a string with a custom font corrupts the MicroUI execution (flickering, memory corruption, unknown behavior, etc.).

-Note that a MicroUI Font has got a fixed height and baseline (in pixels).
+Note that a MicroUI Font has a fixed height and a fixed baseline (in pixels).
-In case of the custom font is dynamic (dynamic height) XXX_TODO @seon
+If the custom font is dynamic (dynamic height) XXX_TODO @seon

 XXX_TODO show hierarchy ?